Parenting Support and Strategies

 Who is Eligible:

-Book Harvest serves all children ages 0-to-18; the BookBabies program is available to any Medicaid-eligible child that enrolls by 16 weeks of age
+Book Harvest serves all children ages 0 to 18; the BookBabies program is available to any Medicaid-eligible child that enrolls by 16 weeks of age

 Where are services offered?

-Free books are available 24/7 at Book Harvest (2501 University Drive, Durham) and via Book Access Hubs throughout Durham (visit bookharvest.org to see locations).
+Free books are available 24/7 at Book Harvest (2501 University Drive, Durham) and via Book Hubs throughout Durham (visit bookharvest.org to see locations).

 Book Babies coaches visit enrolled families in their homes or virtually.